Tom Stuifbergen

-Tom Stuifbergen (born September 26, 1988) is a right-handed pitcher for L&D Amsterdam of the Honkbal Hoofdklasse.
-His repertoire includes a fastball that ranges from high 80s to low 90s, a changeup and a curveball.
-He is 6' 4" and 240 lbs. and speaks two languages: English & Dutch.
+Tom Stuifbergen (born 26 September 1988) is a Dutch former professional baseball pitcher.
+His repertoire included a fastball that ranged from high 80s to low 90s, a changeup and a curveball.
+He is 6' 4" and 240 lbs. and speaks two languages: English and Dutch.

-Tom is represented by CSE Sports & Entertainment.
+Stuifbergen was represented by CSE Sports & Entertainment.
 He played for Team Netherlands in the 2019 European Baseball Championship, and at the Africa/Europe 2020 Olympic Qualification tournament, in Italy in September 2019.